wuqui/SkEtut/README.md

 - data: <https://github.com/wuqui/SkEtut/tree/main/data>
 - results: <https://github.com/wuqui/SkEtut/tree/main/export>

-I will continue to work on these materials and would appreciate questions, comments, and suggestions via mail or on GitHub.
+I will continue to work on these materials and would appreciate questions, comments, and contributions via mail or on GitHub.